A spatially resolved analysis of star-formation burstiness by comparing UV and H$\alpha$ in galaxies at z$\sim$1 with UVCANDELS: Discussion

 However, the SFR values where this effect is most significant are lower than those considered in our analysis.
 None of the galaxies in our sample have SFRs~$<10^{-2}$~M$_\odot$~yr$^{-1}$, with the majority having SFRs $\gtrsim 10^{-1}$~M$_\odot$~yr$^{-1}$.
 Even for our fiducial result of resolved $\zeta$, the rest-UV and \ha\ light profiles are limited to a surface brightness of $\nu L_\nu \gtrsim 10^{41.8}$~\ergskpc\ and $L_{H\alpha} \gtrsim 10^{39.6}$~\ergskpc, corresponding to a SFR of $\gtrsim 10^{-1.7}$~M$_\odot$~yr$^{-1}$~kpc$^{-2}$ according to the standard \citep{kennicutt12} calibration.
-The impact of an IGIMF on the $\zeta$ is expected to be minimal in this SFR regime \citep{pflamm09}.
+Considering the total area in each of our bins (0.2~$R_{eff,50}$) and the range of $R_{eff,50}$ for our sample (1$-$10.6~kpc with a median of $\sim$2.5~kpc), the total SFR is $\gtrsim$10$^0$~M$_\odot$~yr$^{-1}$ for all bins analyzed in this work, which is considerably higher than the regime where the effects of an IGIMF are significant \citep{pflamm09}.

 \textbf{Using surface brightness as a proxy for mass surface density:} The young stars in regions with active star-formation will have a non-trivial contribution at all wavelengths, including the observed $H$-band (rest-frame optical).
 In the case where the relative contribution at rest-frame optical wavelengths from the young stars is comparable to that from the existing stellar population, the F140W flux may be boosted due the ongoing star-formation.
 This effect would be most significant in the less dense regions of the galaxy, where it would result in a increased F140W surface brightness relative to the fiducial assumption of it tracing just the existing stellar population.
 While this is a second order effect, this scenario is plausible in the low-mass galaxies or galaxy outskirts, in general, and could affect our results from stacking as a function of F140W surface brightness (Section~\ref{sec:result_f140w}).